Zolpidem (By mouth)

 - Using this medicine during the last 3 months of your pregnancy (third trimester) can harm your newborn baby.
 Tell your doctor right away if you are pregnant or if you think you have become pregnant while using this medicine.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, lung disease (including COPD), breathing problems (including sleep apnea), or myasthenia gravis.
+- Tell your doctor if you have kidney disease, liver disease, lung disease (including COPD), breathing problems (including sleep apnea), or myasthenia gravis.
 Tell your doctor if you have a history of alcohol or drug addiction, depression, or mental health problems.

 - This medicine may cause dizziness, drowsiness, especially first thing the next morning.
 It may also cause decreased alertness or trouble with thinking or trouble with controlling body movements, which may lead to falls, fractures, or other injuries.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.